-✓ OSU (Oregon State University)✓ OSU-Cascade ✓ UO (University of Oregon)✓ WOU (Western Oregon University) Identify comparable course(s) at OUS school(s) Painting is an art course that will transf with an art department offer a similar c fer as a lower level elective or as an art foundation course.
-All OUS schools lass.
+✓ OSU (Oregon State University)✓ OSU-Cascade ✓ UO (University of Oregon)✓ WOU (Western Oregon University) Identify comparable course(s) at OUS school(s) Painting is an art course that will transfer as a lower level elective or as an art foundation course.
+All OUS schools with an art department offer a similar class.
 How does it transfer?
-(Check all that apply) ✓ required or support for major ✓ general elective Provide evidence of transferability: (minimum one, m ore preferred) / Other Please synlain
+(Check all that apply) ✓ required or support for major ✓ general elective Provide evidence of transferability: (minimum one, m ore preferred) ✓ Other.

-✓ Other.
 Please explain.
 College and university websites have information about Painting courses.